ChronoFare/Music_Therapy_FYP/Research.md

 ## Music Therapy Assessment Game (M-TAG)

 ### Benefits of video game rehabilitation and Virtual Reality (VR) therapy
 Research shows that "VR-based rehabilitation combined with COT may improve the upper extremity functions and decrease caregiver burden among children with CP" [1].
-Moreover, benefits include
+Moreover, benefits include increasing interactivity and motivation [1].

+Games can be categorized to treat

 ### Chosen Assessment Test for M-TAG